Kotlin/dokka/docs/topics/dokka-plugins.md

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">

-To configure Dokka plugins in a type-safe way, use the `pluginsConfiguration{}` block:
+To configure Dokka plugins in a type-safe way, use the `dokka.pluginsConfiguration {}` block:

 ```kotlin
 dokka {